-The U.K. context in which I currently deliver talks/training has shifted over the last three years to a noticeably more hostile and toxic one.
+The U.K. context in which I deliver talks/training has shifted over the last three years to a strikingly more hostile and toxic one.
 An increasing number of well strategized/funded attacks on LGBT+ inclusion in education (in particular on Transgender and Non-Binary people) threatens to drag us back to the dark days of Section 28.
 Attacks on those advocating for inclusive education are becoming more common.
-If I had a quid for everytime someone calls me a paedophile online, purely for being an out gay man working in edcuation, I would have my own helicopter.
-I have exprienced online hate and threats for ten years now, I’ve heard it all before and it’s excruciatingly dull and boring.
-I can’t even be arsed to be offended anymore quite honestly.
+If I had a pound for everytime someone calls me a paedophile online, purely for being an out gay man working in edcuation, I would have my own helicopter.
+I have experienced online hate and threats for years now, in my 52 years on Earth I’ve heard it all before and it’s excruciatingly dull and boring.
+To be honest I can’t even be bothered to be offended anymore.

-For the sake of our naturally diverse children we must ensure it does not get dragged backwards by those with fear, hate and prejudice in their hearts; we all must stand up, be counted and visible and take action; now more than ever, we need allies.
+For the sake of our naturally diverse children we must ensure that LGBT+ inclusion in schools does not get dragged backwards by those in and out of government with fear, hate and prejudice in their hearts; we all must stand up, be counted and visible and take action; now more than ever, we need allies.

 First published Huffington Post 2017 reviewed 2020